 Typic Cryaquolls

 Duraquolls

 Key to Subgroups

 IBBA.
 Duraquolls that have a natric horizon.

 Natric Duraquolls

 IBBB.
-Other Duraquolls that have, above the duripan, one or both of the following:
+Other Duraquolls that have one or both of the following:

-1. Cracks that are 5 mm or more wide through a thickness of 30 cm or more for some time in normal years and slickensides or wedge-shaped aggregates in a layer 15 cm or more thick; or
+1. Cracks between the soil surface and the top of the duripan that are 5 mm or more wide through a thickness of 30 cm or more for some time in normal years and slickensides or wedge-shaped peds in a layer 15 cm or more thick that is above the duripan; or

-2. A linear extensibility of 6.0 cm or more.
+2. A linear extensibility of 6.0 cm or more between the soil surface and the top of the duripan.

 Vertic Duraquolls

 IBBC.
 Other Duraquolls that have an argillic horizon.

 Argic Duraquolls

 IBBD.
 Other Duraquolls.

 Typic Duraquolls

 Endoaquolls

 Key to Subgroups

 IBGA.
 Endoaquolls that have a lithic contact within 50 cm of the mineral soil surface.

 Lithic Endoaquolls

 IBGB.
 Other Endoaquolls that have both:

-1. One or both of the following:

 a.
-Cracks within 125 cm of the mineral soil surface that are 5 mm or more wide through a thickness of 30 cm or more for some time in normal years and slickensides or wedge-shaped aggregates in a layer 15 cm or more thick that has its upper boundary within 125 cm of the mineral soil surface; or b.
+Cracks within 125 cm of the mineral soil surface that are 5 mm or more wide through a thickness of 30 cm or more for some time in normal years and slickensides or wedge-shaped peds in a layer 15 cm or more thick that has its upper boundary within 125 cm of the mineral soil surface; or b.
 A linear extensibility of 6.0 cm or more between the mineral soil surface and either a depth of 100 cm or a densic, lithic, or paralithic contact, whichever is shallower; and 2.
-A mollic epipedon 60 cm or more thick.
+A mollic epipedon that is 60 cm or more thick.
 Cumulic Vertic Endoaquolls IBGC.
 Other Endoaquolls that have both of the following: 1.
 One or both of the following: